 All structures feature a variety of ember accumulator features such as complex roof shapes, deck configurations and open (unsheathed) deck constructions and open carports.
 All structures feature a high degree of vulnerability to ignition of structures and Priority Zone 1 combustibles by wind driven embers.
-Lots are of varying sizes but mostly standard size and configuration with homes separated from each other by 10-20m.
-Some natural vegetation on the properties has been retained with significant additions of planted trees, hedges and ornamental plants.
+It is unclear as to the configuration of lots and property lines within the community however homes appear to be separated from each other from 30-100m.
+Most of the natural vegetation on the properties has been retained with little additions of planted trees, hedges and ornamental plants.